wmbusmeters/wmbusmeters/README.md

 With the latest rtlwmbus you can listen to s1, c1 and t1 at the same time.

-The cul dongle can listen to either s1, c1 or t1, but only one at a time.
+The cul dongle can listen to c1 and t1 at the same time, but only if you specify c1!
+If you specify t1 or s1, then it will only listen to t1 or s1.

+Imporant!!!!
 Note that the cul dongle is limited to shorter telegrams.
 There is a firmware fix that allows somewhat longer, but still not full length telegrams.
+This can be a serious blocker if you want to receive long telegrams from advanced meters.
 Read the wiki to find this firmware.

 The rc1180 dongle can listen only to t1.